openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/13_modules.rst

 Programs are structured as sequences of elements ready for compilation, i.e., compilation units.
 Each compilation unit creates its own scope (see :ref:`Scopes`).
-The compilation unit’s variables, functions, classes, interfaces, or other declarations are only accessible within such scope if not explicitly exported.
+The compilation unit’s variables, functions, classes, interfaces, or other declarations are only accessible (see :ref:`Accessible`) within such scope if not explicitly exported.

 A variable, function, class, interface, or other declarations exported from a different compilation unit must be imported first.